michal-h21/lua-uca/README.md

 ## Use with Xindex processor

 [Xindex](https://www.ctan.org/pkg/xindex) is flexible index processor written in Lua by Herbert Voß.
 It supports Lua configuration files, which enables use of Lua-UCA for sorting of the index entries, as shown in [this example](https://tex.stackexchange.com/a/524014/2891) for Norwegian text.

 The `xindex` directory contains more advanced version of such configuration file together with several examples.
 Run `make xindex` command to compile them.

 ## Change sorting rules

-The simplest way to change the default sorting order is to use the `languages.tailor_string` function.
+The simplest way to change the default sorting order is to use the `collator_obj:tailor_string` function.
 It updates the collator object using special syntax which is subset of the format used by the [Unicode locale data markup language](https://www.unicode.org/reports/tr35/tr35-collation.html#Orderings).

-    languages.tailor_string(collator_obj, "&a<b")
+    collator_obj:tailor_string "&a<b"

 Full example with Czech rules: